ebake310/HFLUX_Py/README.md

 For Windows:
 - `cd /your/path/to/StreamModeling2024/Python/Scripts/`
-- `$py -m PyInstaller --onefile --paths='/your/path/to/SeniorSem/StreamModeling2024/Python' --add-data='/your/path/to/StreamModeling2024/Python/Scripts/hflux_logo.png':'.' -w --name='HFLUX Stream Modeling' gui_demo.py`
+- `py -m PyInstaller --onefile --paths='/your/path/to/SeniorSem/StreamModeling2024/Python' --add-data='/your/path/to/StreamModeling2024/Python/Scripts/hflux_logo.png':'.' -w --name='HFLUX Stream Modeling' gui_demo.py`

 The executable will be located in the 'dist' folder within the Scripts directory.
 You are free to move it to whereever you would like on your computer and run it from there!
 Enjoy!